ramenengine/RamenEngine/modules.md

 These are low-level words for working with fixed-point numbers.

-Fixed-point numbers in RAMEN have a 20-bit integer part and a 12-bit fractional part.
+Fixed-point numbers in Ramen have a 20-bit integer part and a 12-bit fractional part.
 They're meant to enable sub-pixel motion of objects and rough geometrical calculations.
 If you need more mathematical precision, use floats and convert, bit shifting, or fractions (e.g. `*/`.)

 The need to work with integers is infrequent, so many Forth words are redefined to use fixed-point numbers.
-This, combined with fixed-point literal support, makes working with fixed-point in RAMEN almost transparent.
+This, combined with fixed-point literal support, makes working with fixed-point in Ramen almost transparent.
 An easy way to remember if you need a fixed-point word or an integer word is if the number is a quantity of bytes or not.

-These words are really important for you to learn as they're used *everywhere* in RAMEN.
+These words are really important for you to learn as they're used *everywhere* in Ramen.

 ### Conversion